-List of source documents
+Appendix 1: List of source documents

 - 1. The College's Instrument of Government. - 2.
 The College's Articles of Government. - 3.
 The Standing Orders and terms of reference of the Corporation and its committees. - 4.
-The Conditions of Funding Agreement entered into by the College with the ESFA. - The College's Mission Statement and corporate objectives. - 6.
-The College's Strategic Plan. - 7.
-The College's policies that extend to Corporation members, including the College's policies on equal opportunities and freedom of speech, the antibribery policy as required by the Bribery Act 2010, [the College's policy on receiving gifts,] [the College's policy on conflicts of interest,] [the College's policy on safeguarding learners] and the College's policy on preventing people being drawn into terrorism. - The principles laid down by the Committee on Standards in Public Life (Nolan Committee) for those holding public office.
+The College's Mission Statement and corporate objectives. - 5.
+The College's Strategic Plan. - The College's policies that extend to Corporation members, including the College's policies on equal opportunities and freedom of speech, the anti-bribery policy as required by the Bribery Act 2010, [the College's policy on receiving gifts,] [the College's policy on conflicts of interest,] [the College's policy on safeguarding learners] and the College's policy on preventing people being drawn into terrorism. - The principles laid down by the Committee on Standards in Public Life (Nolan Committee) for those holding public office.
 An extract from the report of the Nolan Committee setting out these Principles in more detail is set out at Schedule 2.

-- The Post 16 Audit Code of Practice issued by the ESFA. - 10.
-The AoC Code of Good Governance for English Colleges as amended from time to time. - 11.
-The Charity Governance Code as amended from time to time. - 12.
-The UK Corporate Governance Code as amended from time to time. - 13.
-The Department for Education's Further education corporations and sixth-form college corporations: governance guide. - 14.
+- 8. The Accountability Agreement (Part 1 accountability framework and Part 2 annual Accountability Statement). - 9.
+The Post 16 Audit Code of Practice issued by the ESFA. - 10.
+Managing Public Money and associated guidance. - 11.
+The AoC Code of Good Governance for English Colleges as amended from time to time. - 12.
+The Charity Governance Code as amended from time to time. - 13.
+The UK Corporate Governance Code as amended from time to time. - 14.
+The Department for Education's Further education corporations and sixth-form college corporations: governance guide as amended from time to time. - 15.
 The Good Governance Standard for Public Services published by the Independent Commission on Good Governance in Public Services (Good Governance Standard).
-An extract from the Good Governance Standard setting out the six core principles of good governance is set out at Schedule 3.
+An extract from the Good Governance Standard setting out the six core principles of good governance is set out at Schedule 3. - 16.
+[OfS memorandum of co-operation.]